-- mortgage statement (UK or EEA) - bank/building society statement (UK and Channel Islands or EEA) - bank/building society statement (countries outside the EEA) - bank/building society account opening confirmation letter (UK) - credit card statement (UK or EEA) - financial statement e.g. pension, endowment, ISA (UK) - P45/P60 statement (UK and Channel Islands) - council tax statement (UK and Channel Islands) - letter of sponsorship from future employment provider (non UK/non EEA only; valid only for applicants residing outside the UK at the time of application; must be valid at time of application) - utility bill (UK; not mobile telephone bill) - benefit statement e.g. child benefit, pension (UK) - a document from central or local government/government agency/local council giving an entitlement e.g. from the Department for Work and Pensions, the Employment Service , HM Revenue & Customs, Jobcentre, Jobcentre Plus, Social Security (UK and Channel Islands) - EU national ID card (must be valid at time of application) - cards carrying the PASS accreditation logo (UK and Channel Islands; must be valid at time of applications) - Letter from Head or College Principal (for 16-19 year olds in full-time education.
+- mortgage statement (UK or EEA) - bank/building society statement (UK and Channel Islands or EEA) - bank/building society statement (countries outside the EEA branch must be in the country the applicant lives and works) - bank/building society account opening confirmation letter (UK) - credit card statement (UK or EEA) - financial statement e.g. pension, endowment (UK) - P45/P60 statement (UK and Channel Islands) - council tax statement (UK and Channel Islands) - letter of sponsorship from future employment provider (non UK/non EEA only; valid only for applicants residing outside the UK at the time of application; must be valid at time of application) - utility bill (UK; not mobile telephone bill) - benefit statement e.g. child benefit, pension (UK) - a document from central or local government/government agency/local council giving an entitlement e.g. from the Department for Work and Pensions, the Employment Service , HM Revenue & Customs, Jobcentre, Jobcentre Plus, Social Security (UK and Channel Islands) - EEA national ID card (must be valid at time of application) - cards carrying the PASS accreditation logo (UK and Channel Islands; must be valid at time of applications) - Letter from Head or College Principal (for 16-19 year olds in full-time education.
 This is only used in exceptional circumstances if other documents cannot be provided; must be valid at time of application).